genn-team/genn/README.md

     version of Visual Studio is not necessarily compatible with the latest version of the CUDA toolkit.

-2. Ensure that the "CUDA\_PATH" environment variable is defined, and points to the location of the Nvidia CUDA toolkit installation, by
+2. Ensure that the `CUDA_PATH` environment variable is defined, and points to the location of the Nvidia CUDA toolkit installation, by
     using: `ECHO %CUDA_PATH%` This variable is usully set during most CUDA installations on Windows systems. if not, correct this using:
     `SETX CUDA_PATH "[drive]\Program Files\NVIDIA GPU Computing
     Toolkit\CUDA[version]"`.

-3. Define the environment variable "GENN\_PATH" to point to the directory in which GeNN was located.
+3. Define the environment variable `GENN_PATH` to point to the directory in which GeNN was located.
 For example, use:
     `SETX GENN_PATH "\path\to\genn"`.